 Keep in mind that you may crave sugar if you're dehydrated or are not eating enough protein/fat in your diet.
 Try to increase your water intake and include more balanced foods in your diet.
 Protein and fat are macronutrients that can help stabilize your blood sugar and prevent those low blood sugar dips that lead to stronger cravings.

-Note: I have noticed that many breastfeeding mamas have very strong sugar cravings that may be tied to dehydration.
-Make sure you're drinking enough water!
+Note: I have noticed that many breastfeeding individuals have very strong sugar cravings that may be tied to dehydration.
+Make sure you're drinking enough water if you're breastfeeding!

 What if my child has a medical need that limits the type of food they can eat?